tensorflow/community/rfcs/20190816-tf-project-versioning.md

-# Library versioning in the TensorFlow organization
+# Project versioning in the TensorFlow organization

 | Status        | Proposed       |
 :-------------- |:---------------------------------------------------- |